Comprimario Tenor Florindo Andreolli

 Andreolli's list of characters included at least three roles from Puccini's "Turandot" and four from Jacques Offenbach's "The Tales of Hoffmann", Cassio and Roderigo of Verdi's "Otello", Goro from Puccini's Madame Butterfly", the Abbe and the Incredible in Umberto Giordano's "Andrea Chenier", Remendado from Bizet's "Carmen", Beppe of Leoncavallo's "I Pagliacci", Maestro Trabucco from Verdi's "La Forza del Destino", Baron Scarpia's evil henchman Spoletta in Puccini's "Tosca", and at least one major role, the dimwitted Nemorino of Donizetti's "L'Elsir d'Amore".
 He occasionally sang in oratorio presentations, gave his 1994 final performances at Teatro Regio di Parma as Masil from Mussorgsky's "Boris Godunov", never officially retired, and died of a stroke.
 He can be heard on a number of studio recordings and archived broadcasts.

-[A more detailed biography (in Italian) which includes a larger list of his roles is in a box at the bottom of this webpage.]
+[A more detailed biography (in Italian) which includes a larger list of his roles

 When thinking of great singers, those who perform the leading roles immediately come to mind.
 This is, of course, a natural reaction, and generally is correct.
 However, there are a few who work night in and night out in the smaller roles that must also be given the sobriquet of "great" and one such is Florindo Andreolli.
 His short physical stature denied him the star's spotlight, but like the few famous jockeys, he made his roles special, and in the course of doing so, his career was truly a great one.

 He came to Chicago practically every season from 1968-1991, and gave us many of his signature gems.
 So when I began doing interviews, he was immediately on my list of those to whom an invitation was proffered.
-Needless to say, I am happy to present the conversation we had backstage the fall of 1982.
+Needless to say, I am happy to present the conversation we had backstage in the fall of 1982.
+[A full list of his Chicago performances is at the bottom of this webpage.]

 Much of this appeared in my magazine Opera Scene in December, 1982.
 This website now shows the entire encounter, re-edited and with the inclusion of biographical material and that full list of his Chicago performances.